Paddlefish: Feeding strategies

+The two species employed vastly different feeding strategies.
+Unlike its filter-feeding American relative, the Chinese paddlefish was a piscivore—a highly predatory fish.
+Its forward-pointing jaws suggest it hunted primarily for small fish in the water column, supplementing its diet with shrimp, benthic fishes, and crabs.
+In contrast, the American paddlefish jaw is specialized for filter feeding; as ram suspension filter feeders, they consume primarily zooplankton, occasionally taking small aquatic insects, insect larvae, and small fish.
+Fossil non-Polyodon paddlefish are thought to have had a similar ecology to the Chinese paddlefish as primarily piscivorous predators.

 Distribution and habitat

 American paddlefish

 American paddlefish are native to the Mississippi River basin, ranging from New York to Montana and south to the Gulf of Mexico.
 They inhabit several Gulf Slope drainages, favoring medium to large rivers with long, deep pools that move slowly, along with backwater lakes and bayous.
 In Texas, paddlefish historically occurred in the Angelina River, Big Cypress Bayou, Neches River, tributaries of the Red River, Sabine River, San Jacinto River, Sulphur River, and Trinity River.

 Their historical range once extended into Canada—specifically Lake Huron and Lake Helen—and across 26 to 27 U.S. states.
 American paddlefish have been extirpated from much of their northern peripheral range, including the Great Lakes and populations in New York, Maryland, Pennsylvania, and Canada.
 The Ontario Ministry of Natural Resources now lists paddlefish as extirpated from Ontario, Canada under their Endangered Species Act.
 The IUCN Red List designates Canadian populations as extirpated, noting the last Canadian records date to the early 1900s and the species' presence there was marginal.

 Overall, the American paddlefish is classified as vulnerable (VU) on the IUCN Red List.
 International trade has been restricted since June 1992 under Appendix II of the Convention of International Trade in Endangered Species of Wild Flora and Fauna (CITES).
 Concerns about remaining populations continue to grow across other states.